-1. Make sure the black EMI shielding along the top of the LCD panel is not in the way of the locking mechanisms when you lower the front bezel onto the computer.
-Use a black stick to press (re-stick) the EMI shielding along the top of the panel.
+1. Make sure the black EMI shielding along the top of the LCD panel is not in the way of the bezel latches when you lower the front bezel onto the computer.
+Use a black stick to press (re-stick) the EMI shielding onto the panel.